Environmental Science MSc

 Learn about the cycling of elements at the Earth’s surface that provide critical controls on biological and climate processes such as phosphorus, nitrogen and carbon, developing an understanding of the general principles of biogeochemistry before studying the cycles of specific elements and their interaction.
 A biogeochemical model is used to explore how changes in these cycles interact with the Earth system.

-Groundwater – 15 credits
+Sustainable Groundwater Futures – 15 credits

 Explore how groundwater fits into the hydrological cycle and learn how to understand and predict the impacts of groundwater abstraction and recharge.
 You’ll learn about the controls on hydraulic conductivity, be able to explain how the chemical composition of natural groundwaters develops and the main factors controlling groundwater vulnerability to pollution and approaches for assessing this, along with sustainable approaches to groundwater management.